 Because there are 3 phases in the stroke-timing: relax, explode, and relax.
 If you don’t know to “explode” at the right moment, at the moment you hit the ball, there is not connection between your body and your forearm.

 Therefore, you will lose all of the power “from the ground“.

 Amateur players: Use only 1 phase during the stroke (relax all the time, or tensed all the time).
 No connection between the forearm and the body.
-No acceleration, and no force transfer from the body to the forearm (racket, and the ball).
-So the speed, power and the spin of there stroke are low.
+No acceleration, and no force transferred from the body to the forearm (racket, and the ball).
+So the speed, power, and spin of their stroke are low.